ikmb-denbi/genome-annotation/docs/usage.md

 nextflow run main.nf --genome 'Genome.fasta' --proteins 'Proteins.fasta' --reads 'data/*_R{1,2}.fastq' --ESTs 'ESTs.fa' --outdir 'my_species_annotation_out'
 ```

-This will run all the steps in the pipeline.

-All you have to indicate are your own genome and evidence file(s).
-This command will run all the steps in the pipeline, but you can also decide which parts of the pipeline you want to run and which to skip.
+This will run all the steps in the pipeline (Proteins, ESTs/Transcriptome, RNAseq).
+The types of evidences you provide determine which parts of the pipeline are actually run.

 ### Parameters file

 In the next section, you will find a list of all user-configurable pipeline options.
 You can of course provide each option as a command line parameter.
 But this can get a bit tedious.
 As an alterantive, you can provide a configuration file using the YAML format.
 An example is included under [../assets/config.yaml](../assist/config.yaml).
-To provide a config file as an option, use `-params-file my_config.yaml`.
+To provide a config file as an option,
+use `-params-file my_config.yaml`.
 The revised command could then read:

 `nextflow run /path/to/main.nf -params-file config.yaml -profile your_profile`